 H1: π > 1/6

-And so we reject the null hypothesis with 95% level of confidence.
+and so we cannot reject the null hypothesis that the die is not biased towards the number 3 with 95% confidence.

 Example 2: We suspect that a coin is biased towards heads.
 When we toss the coin 9 times, how many heads need to come up before we are confident that the coin is biased towards heads?